 Before she and her sister were born, though, George and Laura Bush had planned to adopt.
 “You know, my parents put in their adoption papers before [Barbara] and I were born,” she told her former costar Kathie Lee on Today back in February 2017.
 “They tried for five years and they weren’t getting pregnant — and I have a picture by my bed [of my parents] actually that they had sent to the adoption agency and my mom always says, ‘Doesn’t this look like a couple that’s just desperate for children?’ — and then the day they found out they’d been accepted to adopt, they found out they were pregnant with us.”

 While Jenna has shifted her career goals more towards television news, Barbara is the co-founder and president of a public health-focused non-profit, Global Health Corps.
 She focuses on humanitarian work and trying to improve the lives of people in lesser developed countries.
 They both are passionate about helping others!
 Both sisters are legacy members of Kappa Alpha Theta sorority, but not at the same college.
 Barbara attended Yale University and Jenna attended the University of Texas at Austin.

 She’s written several books

-She's only 36 years old, but Jenna has already written four books!
-Her first, Ana's Story: A Journey of Hope was released in September 2007 and is about her experiences working with UNICEF sponsored charities in Latin America.
-Her next book, this time a children's book titled Read All About It!, was published in April 2008 and was her first collaboration with her mother.
-In June 2010, Jenna and Laura's second children's book was released.
-Titled Our Great Big Backyard, it's a love letter to nature and America's National Parks that teaches kids how wonderful nature can be.
+She’s only in her thirties, but Jenna has already written four books!
+Her first, Ana’s Story: A Journey of Hope was released in September 2007 and is about her experiences working with UNICEF sponsored charities in Latin America.
+Her next book, this time a children’s book titled Read All About It!, was published in April 2008 and was her first collaboration with her mother.
+In June 2010, Jenna and Laura’s second children’s book was released.
+Titled Our Great Big Backyard, it’s a love letter to nature and America’s National Parks that teaches kids how wonderful nature can be.